-Attachment A: On-Board Diagnostic System Requirements for 2010 and
+Attachment A:

-Subsequent Model Year Heavy-Duty Engines, California Code of

-Regulations, Title 13, section 1971.1
+Proposed Modifications to the Regulation for On-Board Diagnostic System Requirements -- 2010 and Subsequent Model Year Heavy-Duty Engines, California Code of Regulations, title 13, section 1971.1, as set forth in Appendix A to the Initial Statement of Reasons, released July 5, 2012.

-Attachment B: Malfunction and Diagnostic System Requirements for 2004 and
+Attachment B:

-Subsequent Model Year Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles and Engines, California Code of Regulations, for 2010 and Subsequent Model Year Heavy-Duty Vehicles and Engines, California Code of Regulations, Title 13, section 1971.5
+Proposed Modifications to the Regulation for Malfunction and Diagnostic System Requirements -- 2004 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles and Engines, California Code of Regulations, title 13, section 1968.2, as set forth in Appendix B to the Initial Statement of Reasons, released July 5, 2012.